corollari/endjoy/README.md

 ej suicide # Stop monitoring the directory and delete all temporary files created
 ```

-## endjoy vs git
+## What makes endjoy different from git?
 > tl;dr: endjoy is git stash on steroids

-Endjoy runs in the background whereas git doesn't, this means that:
+The most important difference between git and endjoy is that the latter runs in the background whereas git doesn't, this means that:
 - Doesn't require setting explicit checkpoints as with `git commit`
 - Runs asynchronously, so you don't have to wait for `git` to finish
 - Doesn't require any action till you need to use it to restore a previous state

 If you need complex functionality, like merging different commits/checkpoints or moving forward and backwards between them, git is a better choice, as endjoy is much simpler and doesn't implement that

-## Why the name?
+## Why is it called endjoy?
 ![See https://battleangel.fandom.com/wiki/Endjoy](https://raw.githubusercontent.com/corollari/endjoy/master/endjoy.png)

 ## Development